 The motorcyclist later died from complications related to the accident.
-His representatives brought a lawsuit against the other driver for negligence and the two bars he had visited before the crash under dram shop laws.
+His representatives brought a lawsuit against the other driver for negligence and the two bars he had visited prior to the crash under dram shop laws.

 All sides reached an agreement at $1,035,000 for medical bills, funeral expenses, and loss of consortium under the Funeral Expense Act and Survivor Act.

 The victim, in this case, was only 21 years old.
-He was struck and killed when a motorist traveling in the opposite direction tried to execute a left-hand turn through his land but, instead, ran right into his broadside.
+He was struck and killed when a motorist travelling in the opposite direction tried to execute a left-hand turnthrough his land but, instead, ran right into his broadside.

 The defendant quickly responded that the motorcyclist was the party at fault with very similar allegations as the plaintiff.
 The jury awarded the plaintiff with approximately $60,000 in damages for medical bills and $1,000,000 for pain and suffering.

-In this gruesome accident, a woman was riding on the back of a motorcycle when another vehicle crashed right into it as the car attempted to make a left-hand turn into the motorcycle's lane.
-She was thrown off the bike and dragged by the car in the immediate aftermath of the incident.
-Naturally, she was seriously injured, and she died from these same injuries.
+In this gruesome accident, a woman was riding on the back of a motorcycle when another vehicle crashed right into it as the car attempted to make a left-hand turn through the motorcycle's lane.
+She was actually thrown off the bike and dragged by the car in the immediate aftermath of the incident.
+Naturally, she was seriously injured and she actually died from these same injuries.